antismash/antismash/CONTRIBUTING.md

 - Push your changes to a topic branch in your fork of the repository
 - Submit a pull request to the antiSMASH team repository
 - Update your ticket to include a link to your pull request if the automatic linking did not work.
-- The antiSMASH team tries to at least provide initial comments on your pull request within three business days.
+- The antiSMASH team will try to at least provide initial comments on your pull request within three business days.